In addition to my 35+ years as an RN—many spent in patient homes as a hospice nurse—I was the primary caregiver for my own mom for many years.

 In the final four years of her life, she required increasing levels of care and support as her health declined.
 On May 29, 2015, Mom died peacefully in the comfort of her own bed with me by her side.

-In the agile caregiving resources you’ll find here, I share my expertise, experience and faith about how to embrace and cherish your season as a family caregiver—while caring for yourself in the process.
 While the caregiving journey brings many blessings, it can also be overwhelming at times, too.
 Fortunately, there is a growing array of caregiver resources available and I will guide you to them as needed.
-The devotional and disability travel offerings here are meant to encourage and empower you with a unique approach, because they:

 - are created by a seasoned healthcare professional;